 The name Jent is of Anglo-Saxon origin.
 It was name for a noble or wellborn individual.
 The surname Jent originally derived from the Old English word Gente.
 Nicknames often described the time or season of the birth, baptism or conversion of the original bearer.
 In addition, numerous nicknames referred to various religious festivals, medieval name days, or the particular day of the week when feudal services were fulfilled.

 Early Origins of the Jent family

-Another 281 words (20 lines of text) covering the years 1190 and 1200 are included under the topic Early Jent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jent research.
+Another 96 words (7 lines of text) covering the years 1190 and 1200 are included under the topic Early Jent History in all our PDF Extended History products and printed products wherever possible.

 Jent Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Jent have been found, including Gent, Ghent and others.

 Early Notables of the Jent family (pre 1700)